Back to blog

 • improved control in another demanding task

-• lower swap cost when conditions change
+• lower swap cost, meaning less drop-off when conditions change

 What carryover looks like in practice